 St. Charles, MO 63301

 Established in 2001, CEC St. Louis is a group of diverse professionals who take pride in the service we provide to our clients in the real estate, mining, manufacturing, solid waste, public sector, and power markets.
 What has made us the consultant of choice for our clients is the experience and responsiveness of our professionals who help move projects forward.
-Ranked at #9 among St. Louis’ Largest Environmental Consulting Firms by the St. Louis Business Journal, our ongoing and diverse growth in the market has continued with the recent acquisition of Pickett, Ray & Silver, Inc. (PRS), a civil engineering and land survey firm serving clients throughout Missouri, Illinois, and Kansas.
+Our ongoing and diverse growth in the market has continued with the recent acquisition of Pickett, Ray & Silver, Inc. (PRS), a civil engineering and land survey firm serving clients throughout Missouri, Illinois, and Kansas.
 Let’s talk about how our professionals in air quality, civil engineering, ecological sciences, environmental engineering and sciences, manufacturing infrastructure services, survey/geospatial, waste management, and water resources can help with your project.
+We are ranked at #7 among St. Louis’ Largest Environmental Consulting Firms by the St. Louis Business Journal.

 To view all open positions in our St Louis office, click here.

 To view all open positions in our Kansas City office, click here.

 The CEC St. Louis culture is supportive with a personal small-firm feel.
 The mix of seasoned, experienced consultants and younger professionals creates an environment to mentor, collaborate, and learn from one another with a common goal: success for each other as well as for our clients.
 We organize regular employee activities such as potluck lunches, the annual Chili Cook-Off, and an annual Christmas party.
 We also like to have personal and fun connections with our clients—ask us about our annual Cardinals baseball game outing!